-You need to be prepared for an exam during the first week of school, which may include identification, quotations, discussion, and analysis.
+You need to be prepared for intense discussion activities during the first week of school, which may include identification, quotations, discussion, and analysis.
 To prepare for this assessment, I advise that you have a highlighter and pen in hand at all times while you read.
 Don't be afraid to mark and write in your books; exemplary readers interact with the text and create their own conversation.

 In addition to the first-week assessment, you will also complete some analysis activities of the three summer reading texts.
-Type, organize, and proofread your assignment before submitting it to me at the beginning of our first class meeting.
+Type, organize, and proofread your assignment before submitting it to me on August 5th or 6th (according to your class period).